 8. TJ Dillashaw

 TJ Dillashaw is a well-rounded fighter that blends his punches and kicks together to create a formidable offensive game.
 Even though he fully utilize a kickboxing striking style, his hands can be deadly by themselves.
 He made a name for himself when he was able to beat Renan Barao for the UFC bantamweight title and then defended it later on.
 Dillashaw has fast hands and can throw various combinations with “fluid movements.”
 Dillashaw has shown fantastic boxing tactics inside the UFC Octagon.
-An example of this is how he would duck under his opponent’s punches and then come back up to throw a hook where he drives his full weight in the direction of the punch to maximize the power delivered.
+An example of this is how he would duck under his opponent’s punches and then come back up to throw a hook where he drives his full weight in the direction of the punch to maximize the power delivered (thanks Full Contact Way for the article).
 Dillashaw also likes to change level to freeze his opponents and then pop up to deliver a powerful rear hand while his opponent is vulnerable.
 It was cool to see him spar with Vasyl Lomachenko, who is an excellent professional boxer that is currently among boxing’s top ten pound for pound ranking.
 If Dillashaw can continue this relationship and be a sparring partner for Vasyl in the future or vice versa, it will make his matchup with Cody Garbrandt that much more exciting.

 7. Georges St. Pierre